microsoftgraph/group-membership-management/README.md

         }
     ]

-The default configuration for the 'syncJobs' table is generated via ARM template, for more details see the respective ARM template located under Service\GroupMembershipManagement\Hosts\AzureTableBackup\Infrastructure\data\template.json
+The default configuration for the 'syncJobs' table is generated via an ARM template.
+For more details see the respective ARM template located under Service\GroupMembershipManagement\Hosts\AzureTableBackup\Infrastructure\data\template.json

-The run frequency is set to every day at midnight, it is defined as a NCRONTAB expression in the application setting named 'backupTriggerSchedule' which can be updated on the Azure Portal, it's located under the Configuration blade for `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-AzureTableBackup Function App, additionaly it can be updated directly in the respective ARM template located under Service\GroupMembershipManagement\Hosts\AzureTableBackup\Infrastructure\compute\template.json
+The run frequency is set to every day at midnight, it is defined as a NCRONTAB expression in the application setting named 'backupTriggerSchedule' which can be updated on the Azure Portal, it's located under the Configuration blade for `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-AzureTableBackup Function App, additionally it can be updated directly in the respective ARM template located under Service\GroupMembershipManagement\Hosts\AzureTableBackup\Infrastructure\compute\template.json

 # Setting GMM in a demo tenant